saiyedin786/linux_assignment/README.md

 Install and configure htop or nmon to monitor CPU, memory, and processes, using df and du for disk usage tracking, and identifying resource-intensive processes.
 Proper logging of system metrics and clear documentation of the setup are essential.

+Task 2: User Management and Access Control

+Evaluation includes creating user accounts for Sarah and Mike with secure passwords, setting up isolated directories with appropriate permissions, and enforcing a password policy with expiration and complexity.
+Detailed documentation of user management steps is required.

+Task 3: Backup Configuration for Web Servers

+Configure automated backups for Apache (/etc/httpd/, /var/www/html/) and Nginx (/etc/nginx/, /usr/share/nginx/html/), scheduling cron jobs to run every Tuesday at 12:00 AM, using the correct naming convention for backup files, and verifying backup integrity.
+Proper documentation and logs are necessary.

+Overall Report and Presentation

+#Task 1 solution:

 ##system monitoring using htop

 installing htop: